jproven/rock-paper-scissors/README.md

 - Scoreboard: shows the current score of the user and the computer.

 - Choices: users can select their move by clicking on the corresponding image (rock, paper, or scissors).

 - Results: provides feedback on the outcome of each round.

 **How It Works**

-The user clicks on a choice (rock, paper, or scissors).
+1. The user clicks on a choice (rock, paper, or scissors).

-The computer randomly selects a choice.
+2. The computer randomly selects a choice.

-The game compares the choices to determine the result:
+3. The game compares the choices to determine the result:

-Rock beats scissors.
+   - Rock beats scissors.

-Scissors beat paper.
+   - Scissors beat paper.

-Paper beats rock.
+   - Paper beats rock.

-Scores are updated, and the corresponding visual effects are displayed.
+4. Scores are updated, and the corresponding visual effects are displayed.

-The game continues until the user refreshes the page.
+5. The game continues until the user refreshes the page.

 **Responsive Design**

 The game is fully responsive and includes specific adjustments for devices with a screen width of 767px or less:

-Smaller font sizes and padding for the scoreboard.
+   - Smaller font sizes and padding for the scoreboard.

-Reduced dimensions for choice images.
+   - Reduced dimensions for choice images.

-Optimized layout for touch interaction.
+   - Optimized layout for touch interaction.

-Acknowledgments
+**Acknowledgments**

 Font styles provided by Google Fonts.

-Inspiration for the glow effects from various CSS tutorials.

-Enjoy playing Rock Paper Scissors and may the odds be ever in your favor!
+**Enjoy playing Rock Paper Scissors and may the odds be ever in your favor!**